takezoe/gitmesh/README.md

 ### Start the repository server

-Modify `dgit-repository-server/src/main/resources/application.conf` for your environment, and run the repository server as following:
+Modify `gitmesh-repository-server/src/main/resources/application.conf` for your environment, and run the repository server as following:

 ```
-$ cd dgit-repository-server
+$ cd gitmesh-repository-server
 $ sbt ~jetty:start
 ```